A-Frankhouser/Team-Profile-Generator/README.md

 To run the tests open up the integrated terminal of index.js and type in "npm test".
 This will run tests on the employee, manager, intern, and engineer script.

 ### <b> <u> Video Demonstration: </b> </u>
+-Note: If it says video is still processing then you may have to download it. <br />
 https://drive.google.com/file/d/1I6J81rxfSFPghZPH6GEDyQRgryOhal6s/view

 ### <b> <u> Screenshot of HTML page: </b> </u>